kaaproject/kaa/Architecture-overview/index.md

 [Kaa instance (Kaa deployment)]({{root_url}}Glossary/#kaa-instance-kaa-deployment) is a particular installation of the Kaa platform, either as a [single node]({{root_url}}Administration-guide/System-installation/Single-node-installation/), or a [clustered deployment]({{root_url}}Administration-guide/System-installation/Cluster-setup/).

-An *application* in Kaa defines a set of data models, types of communication between between the endpoints and Kaa server, and processing rules.
+An *application* in Kaa defines a set of data models, types of communication between the endpoints and Kaa server, and processing rules.
 Kaa applications are not specific to the target platform, operating system, or the client software implementation.
 For example, two firmware implementations for a pressure sensor will differ between Arduino and STM32 platforms, yet will be considered the same application in Kaa as long as they report identically structured telemetry data.